 First, it is essential to establish clear goals of what you want to achieve and deliver from the outset.
-If you don’t have a clear vision, you’ll find it hard to get buy-in from the end-user and the business.2 Return on investment
+If you don’t have a clear vision, you’ll find it hard to get buy-in from the end-user and the business.

 Return on investment (ROI) measures need to be agreed at the outset to ensure that the impact of e-learning on the growth of the individual and the organization can be tracked and evaluated successfully.

 This might sound superficial but there’s nothing worse for the user today than passive and turgid e-learning scripts where the only interactive user involvement is pressing the next button.
-The technology and design expertise available today means there is no excuse for e-learning to be anything short of attractive, engaging and easy on the eye for the end-user.4 Make it learner-driven
+The technology and design expertise available today means there is no excuse for e-learning to be anything short of attractive, engaging and easy on the eye for the end-user.

 E-learning must be learner-driven with the learner at the heart and in control of all activities.
-Every individual should know what path their e-learning is taking, where they are now and where they need to be at the end of their own learning path.5 Localize it
+Every individual should know what path their e-learning is taking, where they are now and where they need to be at the end of their own learning path.

 Proper communications plans need to be put in place and internal champions mobilized to explain the importance of the e-learning strategy, why it will help employees with career progression and how the new tools can be accessed.
-If organizations gave as much thought to marketing e-learning programs internally as they do to launching new products externally, then the e-learning success rate would rise dramatically.7 Get learner feedback
+If organizations gave as much thought to marketing e-learning programs internally as they do to launching new products externally, then the e-learning success rate would rise dramatically.

 Listen to your learners.
 Ongoing feedback, both formal and informal, is key to maximizing engagement and success.
-For example, the Cegos 2011 survey showed that learners prefer bite-sized e-learning (30 mins – 1 hour) rather than coffee break learning which some perceive as not providing everything they need in one session.8 Integrate it
+For example, the Cegos 2011 survey showed that learners prefer bite-sized e-learning (30 mins – 1 hour) rather than coffee break learning which some perceive as not providing everything they need in one session.

 And finally, it is important that e-learning remains flexible and can react to ever changing circumstances, particularly in today’s uncertain economic environment.
 No e-learning strategy should be set in stone, and no one size fits all.
 For e-learning to be truly effective, there needs to be a balance between informal and formal learning, and different working environments and delivery mechanisms need to be carefully accommodated.